vogelino/RxJS-basics/README.md

 #### `takeWhile`
 Similar to filter in its parameters but stops the stream when the condition defined in it does not pass anymore.

+#### `reduce`
+Similar to a javascript reduce, this will accumulate through the iterations an will reach its results further.
+This prevents the first function passed to subscribe to be called at every iteration and calls it once completed only with the result of the reduce.

+#### `do`
+Allows to trigger a side effect at each iteration.

 ## [Observers](http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#IObserver)
 An observer is a function or an abstraction that subscribes to an observable and will be executed when the observable emits an event.